 Another important addition to any soil is perlite.
-Perlite is known as the little white debris you see in many potting soils, and it greatly improves drainage and aeration.
+Perlite is known as the little white "rocks" you see in many potting soils, and it greatly improves drainage and aeration.

 How can I prepare my garden soil?

-As mentioned above, using compost tea and other garden soil amendments will prepare your soil for a successful growing season.
-If you want to learn more about amending your garden soil, check out our our full guide here!
+As mentioned above, using compost tea and other plant soil amendments will prepare your soil for a successful growing season.
+If you want to learn more about amending your plant soil, check out our article on amending your garden soil!

 Can you reuse potting soil?

-Reusing potting soil can actually be really beneficial.
-After growing plants in it, the soil will contain tons of microbial life and nutrients.
 Once you pull your plants for harvest, let the soil sit until you are ready to plant again.
-Then, when you are ready to plant, amend the soil and you are ready to go.
+You can add some compost to it if you have a few weeks or months between grows.
+This way, the microbial activity will increase and your soil conditions will have improved by the time you're ready to grow again.
+Then, when you are ready to plant, amend the soil carefully and you are ready to go.

 At Hydrobuilder, we carry many different types of garden and potting soil, including OMRI certified organic soil.
+If you're buying plant soil, you'll likely need something to put it in!
+Check out the popular Gorilla Pots, which are considered the best fabric pots for indoor and outdoor growers alike.
 If you want to learn more about growing in soil, check out some of the related articles in our learning center.